wjgilmore/todoparrot/readme.md

 ## Welcome to TODOParrot

 TODOParrot ([http://www.todoparrot.com](http://www.todoparrot.com)) is the companion project to the book, *Easy Laravel 5* ([http://easylaravelbook.com](http://easylaravelbook.com)), written by bestselling author [W. Jason Gilmore](http://wjgilmore.com).
-Feel free to use this companion project as a learning aide; further, the book goes into great detail about many of the features found in this application.
-You can purchase it via [EasyLaravelBook.com](http://easylaravelbook.com), and receive free updates for life!
+Feel free to use the TODOParrot code as a learning aide, and if you'd like to learn even more about Laravel head on over to [EasyLaravelBook.com](http://easylaravelbook.com) and find out what the book has to offer!

 ### Useful Features for Laravel Newbies

-If you're new to Laravel I suggest paying particular attention to the following features:
+If you're new to Laravel I suggest paying particular attention to the following TODOParrot features:

 * **Blade Templating**: A simple master layout is used to wrap the application (`resources/views/layouts/master.blade.php`).
 Nothing particularly advanced here but a useful example nonetheless.
 * **Model Relations**: TODOParrot users can have many lists, and each list can have many tasks.
 These relations have been integrated into the `User`, `Task`, and `Todolist` models.